Cali Cartel: Counterintelligence

 The counter-intelligence TN Education Centre of the Cali Cartel often surprised the DEA and Colombian officials.
 It was discovered, in a 1995 raid of Cali Cartel offices, that the cartel had been monitoring all phone calls made in and out of Bogotá and Cali, including the U.S. Embassy in Bogotá and the Ministry of Defense.
-The laptop allowed Londoño to eavesdrop on phone calls being made as well as analyze phone lines for wiretaps.
+A laptop found allowed Londoño to eavesdrop on phone calls being made as well as analyze phone lines for wiretaps.
 While officials were able to discover the use of the laptop, it is reported they were unable to decrypt many of the files due to sophisticated encryption techniques.
 Londoño was also believed to have a person within the phone company itself, which the officials realized when he was able to recognize a phone tap, one that had been placed directly at the phone company, instead of at his residence.
 Londoño's lawyer soon sent an official notice requesting the legality and requesting the warrant if one was produced.

 Included in the list of government officials and officers on the Cali Cartel payroll were a reported 5,000 taxi drivers.
 The taxi drivers would allow the cartel to know who was arriving in the city and when, as well as where they were staying.
 By having numerous taxi drivers on the payroll, the cartel was able to monitor the movements of officials and dignitaries.
 It is reported by Time magazine, in 1991, DEA and U.S. Customs Service (now ICE) agents were monitoring a shipment being offloaded in Miami, only to find out later that the DEA agents were the target of Cali surveillance at the same time.

 Jorge Salcedo, a member of Colombia's military, was put in charge of the cartel's intelligence and later provided security to Miguel.
 He would later, ironically, be crucial in helping destroy the cartel and pinpointing where Miguel was hiding.
 He designed and set up a large hidden radio network across the city allowing members to communicate wherever they were.
 They also had many people inside law enforcement working for them, including a high-ranking member of the Bloque de Búsqueda (search block) who were looking for the Cali Cartel's top leaders.
 When law enforcement had finally cornered Miguel inside an apartment, the double agent was there (along with other law enforcement including two DEA agents) trying to find the secret compartment in which Miguel was hiding.
 Law enforcement failed to find him on time and were forced to leave the apartment.
 They maintained a perimeter around the building to prevent his escape.
 The double agent was crucial in helping Miguel escape, as he hid Miguel in his car and drove away from the scene untroubled.